-Why has India arrested US, Ukrainian nationals under anti-terror laws?
+Why has India arrested US, Ukrainian nationals under ‘anti-terror’ laws?

 Six Ukrainians and an American citizen arrested for allegedly entering India’s northeast region without permits and then crossing to neighbouring Myanmar to train armed groups in drone warfare.